junxit/us-congress-bills-115/bill.md

   - **(3)** shall not accept an application under this Act for selection of any parcel of public land that in the judgment of the Secretary—
     - **(A)** is not reasonably compact and consolidated;
     - **(B)** will create significant management conflicts with respect to the management of adjacent Federal land;
     - **(C)** will significantly adversely affect public use of a recreation site or recreation area eligible for the collection of recreation fees under the Federal Lands Recreation Enhancement Act (16 U.S.C.
-6801 et seq.) or other authority; or
+6801 et seq.) or other authority;
+    - **(D)** will significantly adversely affect public access, hunting, fishing, recreational shooting, outdoor recreation, or result in adverse impacts to critical fish and wildlife habitat; or
-    - **(D)** is not in the public interest;
+    - **(E)** is not in the public interest, as determined under 43 Code of Federal Regulations 2200.0-6(b), as in effect on the date of enactment of this Act;
   - **(4)** shall not accept any State land grant parcels that, in the judgment of the Secretary, are not suitable for inclusion in the applicable unit described in subparagraphs (A) through (G) of section 3(2) in which the land is located;
   - **(5)** shall, prior to approving an application, consult with the head of any Federal agency with jurisdiction over Federal land—
     - **(A)** within which a western State proposes to relinquish a State land grant parcel; or